 I like to think of these presets as a one-click method for turning a bland raw file (which is designed to be edited) into a custom .jpg file.
 Yes, we could just shoot .jpgs, but applying a preset to a RAW file allows us to build a custom .jpg in a format that allows us to continue editing the photos without degrading image quality (which would happen if editing a .jpg file).

 Adding an underwater photo preset to your Lightroom catalog looks complicated, but it’s actually very quick.
 Below are instructions for importing and applying your underwater photo presets.

 Note that these instructions are based on the Lightroom Classic subscription designed for desktop.
 The process will be different in Lightroom CC designed for mobile.

 (Don’t have Lightroom?
-Check out Lightroom Classic CC in Adobe’s Photography Plan subscription)
+Check out Lightroom Classic in Adobe’s Photography Plan subscription)